theappbusiness/accessibility-guidelines/README.md

 * [Images of text:]() Do not use images that contain text (except logos).

-* [Reflow:]() All information and functionality must be available a screen that's 320 CCS pixel wide, without needing to scroll horizontally
+* [Reflow:]() All information and functionality must be available on a screen that's 320 CSS pixel wide, without needing to scroll horizontally

 <!-- ALTERNATIVES
 * Make sure content will reflow to a single column when zoomed and not produce scrolling in both directions.
 [More about 1.4.10]()